technomancy/leiningen/README.md

     $ lein install # install in local repository

-These are the most commonly-used tasks; you can use "lein help" to see a complete list. "lein help $TASK" will show the usage for a specific one.
+These are the most commonly-used tasks; Use <tt>lein help</tt> to see a complete list. <tt>lein help $TASK</tt> shows the usage for a specific one.

 ## Configuration

-Place a project.clj file in the project root that looks something like this:
+Place a project.clj file in the project root like this:

     (defproject leiningen "0.5.0-SNAPSHOT"
       :description "A build tool designed not to set your hair on fire."